-- The Governing Board meets at least once a year. - Meetings may be requested by any of the GB members or called by the chair.
-An electronic vote is then carried out, with a minority vote of 30% required to call an additional meeting. - If appropriate, members of the Governing Board may also participate in meetings by telephone conference, video-conference or other means of communication. - Meeting minutes will be prepared by the Central Secretariat and approved by the respective GB chairs.
+- Governing Board Meetings' aim and rationale is to take operational decisions and, therefore, allow a smooth working of JPI Climate. - The Governing Board meets at least once a year. - Meetings should be scheduled with enough time to allow the GB to address each one of the selected discussion topics. - Meetings may be requested by any of the GB members or called by the chair.
+An electronic vote is then carried out, with a minority vote of 30% required to call an additional meeting. - Representatives of the CS will attend the GB and TAB meetings in order to facilitate reporting and communication.

+- If appropriate, members of the Governing Board may also participate in meetings by telephone conference, video-conference or other means of communication. - Meeting minutes will be prepared by the CS and approved by the respective GB chairs.
 The minutes will encompass adopted items, relevant minority opinions and important information on the work of the JPI provided during the meeting.
 The minutes are to be sent out to GB members within one week, with submission of return comments required within 10 working days.
-Following expiration of this term, the minutes will be considered accepted by the representatives.
+After this term, the minutes will be considered to have been accepted by the representatives.
 The 10 working days term recommences where a revised version of the minutes based on commentaries in the original version is sent out. - Insofar as possible, meeting dates will be fixed one year in advance.